dgraph-io/dgraph/wiki/content/query-language/index.md

 ## K-Shortest Path Queries

 The shortest path between a source (`from`) node and destination (`to`) node can be found using the keyword `shortest` for the query block name.
-It requires the source node UID, destination node UID and the predicates (atleast one) that have to be considered for traversal.
+It requires the source node UID, destination node UID and the predicates (at least one) that have to be considered for traversal.
 A `shortest` query block does not return any results and requires the path has to be stored in a variable which is used in other query blocks.

 By default the shortest path is returned.
 With `numpaths: k`, the k-shortest paths are returned.
 With `depth: n`, the shortest paths up to `n` hops away are returned.